christopher-gomez/twitter-bot-manager/README.md

 npm i twitter-bot-manager
 ```

-3. Setup the bot server in your project's entry file
+3. Setup the bot-server in your project's entry file

 ```node
 import TwitterBotServer from "twitter-bot-manager";